keptn-contrib/servicenow-service/usecase/README.md

 # Runbook Automation

 Gives an overview of how to leverage the power of runbook automation to build self-healing applications.
-This tutorial uses ServiceNow workflows that trigger when alerts from Keptn are generated.
+This tutorial uses ServiceNow workflows that trigger when open problem events from keptn are generated.

 ## About this tutorial